dciabrin/ngdevkit/README.md

 dependencies are required to build the toolchain modules such as GCC and SDCC.

-For example, on Debian buster, you can install the dependencies with:
+For example, on Debian Buster, you can install the dependencies with:

-    apt-get install autoconf autoconf-archive gcc curl zip unzip imagemagick apt-get install libsdl2-dev
+    apt-get install autoconf autoconf-archive automake gcc curl zip unzip imagemagick apt-get install libsdl2-dev
     apt-get install python3-pygame
     GCC_VERSION_PKG=$(apt-cache depends gcc | awk '/Depends.*gcc/ {print $2}')